pwr-ai/ai-department-website/content/authors/saganowski/_index.md

 weight: 201
 email: ""
 ---
-Stanisław is one of the leaders of the Emognition research team, which focuses on emotion recognition in everyday life using physiological data.
-He is a member of the Top 500 Innovators association.
+Stanisław is one of the leaders of the Emognition lab, which focuses on emotion recognition in everyday life using physiological data.
+His research interests include affect recognition from physiological data, mobile and wearable technologies, as well as affective computing solutions that improve health.

-In recent years, Stanisław has spent 20+ months at the world’s best universities: Cambridge (UK), Oxford (UK), NTU (Singapore), UC Davis (USA), U. of Southern California (USA),UTS (AU).
+In 2021 he received a scholarship for outstanding young scientists funded by the Polish Ministry of Education and Science.
+He is also a member of the Top 500 Innovators association.
+In recent years, Stanisław has spent over 30 months at the world’s best universities: Cambridge (UK), Oxford (UK), NTU (Singapore), UC Davis (USA), U. of Southern California (USA), UTS (AU).
+He has authored over 40 research articles.

-His research interests include emotion recognition, affective computing, as well as mobile and wearable technologies.
-He has authored over 30 research articles.